Fernando (song): Reception

 "Fernando" was released in March 1976 and became one of ABBA's best-selling singles, topping the charts in at least 13 countries, and selling over 10 million copies worldwide.
 It was the longest-running No. 1 in Australian history (spending 14 weeks at the top and 40 weeks on the chart), and remained so for over 40 years, until it was surpassed by Ed Sheeran's "Shape of You", which achieved 15 weeks at No. 1 in May 2017.
 Prior to 1997, it was Australia's highest-selling single.
-"Fernando" also reached the top of the charts in Austria, Belgium, France, West Germany, the United Kingdom, Hungary, Ireland, Mexico, the Netherlands, New Zealand, South Africa and Switzerland.
+"Fernando" also reached the top of the charts in Austria, Belgium, France, West Germany, the United Kingdom, Hungary, Ireland, the Netherlands, New Zealand, South Africa and Switzerland.
 It was also a Top 5 hit in ABBA's native Sweden (although Lyngstad's version was No. 1 on Sweden's radio chart for nine weeks), Finland, Norway, Spain, Canada and Rhodesia.

 The track became ABBA's fourth Top 20 hit on the U.S. Billboard Hot 100, peaking at No. 13.
 It also reached No. 1 on the Billboard Adult Contemporary chart, the first of two chart-toppers for ABBA on this chart (the second being "The Winner Takes It All").
 The song remains an airplay staple on American radio stations specializing in the MOR, adult standards and easy listening formats.
 Record World called the song "a classic!"

 "Fernando" was the fourth-biggest single of 1976 in the UK.
 It spent 10 weeks in the UK Top 10 (more than any other ABBA single), and was also the second of three consecutive UK No. 1 singles for ABBA, after "Mamma Mia" and before "Dancing Queen".
 As of September 2021, it is ABBA's sixth-biggest song in the UK with 903,000 chart sales (pure sales and digital streams).

 In Portugal the single sold 80,000 copies; in France it went to No. 1 and sold 850,000 copies.

 The song was also chosen as the "Best Studio Recording of 1975", ABBA's first international prize.